iamrajiv/GSoC-2022/GSoC_2022_Meetings.md

   - Rajiv Ranjan Singh
   - Suraj Banakar
 - Suraj
-  - Demo in GSoC Community meeting
+  - Demo in GSoC Community Meeting
     - Rajiv is going to prepare a presentation
     - If all the PRs don’t get merged, we demo Rajiv’s branch.
 That being said let’s try to get all of his PRs merged
   - Rajiv needs review on [https://github.com/keptn-sandbox/new-keptn-docs-engine/pull/9/files](https://github.com/keptn-sandbox/new-keptn-docs-engine/pull/9/files)
   - There’s one more PR around versioning which Rajiv is going to create
   - Rajiv will reach out to the team for input on multi-repo support
-  - Rajiv is going to work on the presentation for the GSoC Community meeting
+  - Rajiv is going to work on the presentation for the GSoC Community Meeting

 ## 1st July 2022